bramstein/junify/README.md

 * [Pattern matching in JavaScript](../../articles/pattern-matching.html)
 * [Advanced pattern matching in JavaScript](../../articles/advanced-pattern-matching.html)

+## Installation

+Use npm to install `junify`:

+    > npm install junify

+You can then `require('junify')` and get access to the API explained below.

 ## API

-All code in the library is contained in the `unification` module.
-To keep the examples in this section simple, the module name is left out, but it should be present in any real code.
-The module exposes three public methods and one constant.
-The two most important methods are `unify` and `variable` .
+All code in the library is contained in the `junify` package.
+To keep the examples in this section simple, the package name is left out, but it should be present in any real code.
+The package exposes three public methods and one constant.
+The two most important methods are `unify` and `variable`.

 <dl>
     <dt>unify(pattern1, pattern2)</dt>